brettz9/nogin/README.md

 So if you want Node login, use your "nogin"!

-**Note: This revised version of node-login is not yet ready for production use, nor is the documentation below fully up-to-date.**
+**Note: This revised version of node-login is not yet ready for production use, nor is the documentation below fully up-to-date.
+There are a few serious vulernabilities not yet fixed at this time, allowing your users to not only be viewed but deleted!**

 ### A basic account management system built in Node.js with the following features: